Beauty

 Cream, oil, serum or mask?
 What form should retinol take?

-All the experts agree on this point: the form does not matter, retinol being soluble in both creams and oils.
-It is thus a question of affinity. " It can be found in many types of products, including serums, boosters, fluids, lotions or moisturizerssays Paula Begoun.
-It just depends on your skin type and preferences.. "
+All the experts agree on this point: the form is of little importance, as retinol is soluble in both creams and oils.
+So it's a question of affinity. " It can be found in many types of products, including serums, boosters, fluids, lotions and moisturizersexplains Paula Begoun.
+It simply depends on your skin type and preferences.. "

 Whatever form it takes, don't forget your SPF the next day.
 Because retinol's action on the skin can make it more fragile: " It's very important to use sun protection.
-It's very important to use sun protectionbecause retinol-treated skin is sensitized and reactive", advises Valérie Leduc.
+It is very important to use sun protectionbecause retinol-treated skin is sensitized and reactive", advises Valérie Leduc.

 What are the best retinol combinations?